Posted on Thursday, June 27th, 2024 at 8:41 pm

 There must be knowledge, intent, and possession.
 If your attorney can cast doubt on any of these three elements, you may be able to beat the charges you’re facing.

 One defense could be if you can demonstrate that you did not know the property was stolen.
-Another defense could be if you can demonstrate that you did not intend to receive property that was stolen.
-A third defense could be if you can demonstrate that the stolen property was never in your possession.
+Another defense could be demonstrating that you did not intend to receive stolen property.
+Lastly, a third defense could be if you can demonstrate that the stolen property was never in your possession.

 What Is the Charge for Possession of Stolen Property?

-Depending on the stolen property police alleged was in your possession, you could be facing slightly different charges.
+Depending on the stolen property police alleged was in your possession, you could face slightly different charges.
 These charges range from a first-degree misdemeanor on the low end to a third-degree felony on the high end.
 Section 2913.51 of the Ohio Revised Statutes (ORS) explains the following charges:

 First-Degree Misdemeanor